sujithkani/tinyqv-byte-peripheral-template/README.md

 Please raise a pull request against https://github.com/MichaelBell/ttsky25a-tinyQV adding your peripheral:
 - Add your verilog module to src/user_peripherals.
 If you have multiple modules create a subdirectory.
-- Add your peripheral to the "Simple interface peripherals" section in src/peripherals.v, ask for help on Discord or in the PR if you're unsure how to do this.
+- Add your peripheral to the "Byte interface peripherals" section in src/peripherals.v, ask for help on Discord or in the PR if you're unsure how to do this.
 - Add your test file to test/user_peripherals.
 You will need to add the peripheral number to the TinyQV constructor, this is the simple peripheral index plus 16.
 - Add your docs to docs/user_peripherals.

+## Testing your design with TinyQV

+When ttsky25a is delivered, the easiest way to test your design will be with [TinyQV Micropython](https://github.com/MichaelBell/micropython/tree/tinyqv-sky25a/ports/tinyQV).
+The firmware will make it easy to read and write your registers, and set the output pins to be controlled by your peripheral (this is currently a work in progress).

+In order to easily use TinyQV Micropython, you will need to avoid using the in7 and out0 IOs, as these are used for the UART peripheral to communicate with Micropython.
+So if you don't need to use all of the IOs then avoid using those ones.

+You can also integrate directly with the [tinyQV SDK](https://github.com/MichaelBell/tinyQV-sdk/tree/ttsky25a) to create programs in C.

 ## What is Tiny Tapeout?